segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/quickstart.md

 To implement SegmentStream on your website:

-Copy the following JavaScript and paste it as close to the opening <head> tag as possible on every page of your website, replacing `<PROJECT_ID>` with your project ID:
+Copy the following JavaScript and paste it as close to the opening <head> tag as possible on every page of your website, replacing `<PROJECT_ID>` with your project ID, or open the ["Project Info"](/for-analyst/project-info) menu in the desired project's admin panel, and copy the prepared code.

 ```html
 <!-- SegmentStream snippet -->